 It’s unlikely that you will cause major engine damage by switching octane ratings.
 However, it’s not something you want to take chances with, especially if you expect to get warranty support if something goes wrong.
 In general, it’s best to stick to the recommended fuel octane laid out by the manufacturer.

 Can You Switch Back And Forth Between Premium And Regular Gas?

 To ensure everything runs as smoothly as possible, we recommend sticking to the appropriate octane given by the manufacturer.
 You can find the type of gas on the fuel door or in the owner’s manual.
 If the automaker only recommends a certain octane, you would be fine with using either one when you fill up.

 You may not think there’s a big difference between premium and regular gas, but there is.
 The octane rating is significantly different, with premium fuel having a higher compression rate before detonation.
 If you start switching premium and regular gas, you could notice some performance issues.
 In older vehicles, going down to a lower octane can create knocking issues that are usually discovered upon leaving the gas pump.

-For these reasons, we usually recommend sticking to whatever the car manufacturer suggests.
+For these reasons, I usually recommend sticking to whatever the car manufacturer suggests.
 In some cases, the answer is clear-cut, while at other times, you are given the liberty to decide for yourself.
 If you are driving a daily commuter and don’t care about increased horsepower, it might be best to stick to the regular fuel when it’s permitted.
 87 octane fuel is going to be the cheapest option.
 Plus, if you choose top-tier gas stations, you know you are getting the best.